codio/knowledge/source/instructors/setupcourses/smart-import.rst

 Smart Import
 ============

 Use Smart Import to import existing content into your Codio course as assignments.
-Smart Import automatically creates a Codio Guide for each assignment and adds the code files from your source to the assignment layout, so the guide displays on the right and the code files display on the left.
-You do not have to build the guide or configure the layout manually.
+Smart Import automatically creates a Codio Guide for each assignment.
+It converts your source document into Markdown that best represents its structure, including heading levels, lists, and code blocks.
+It also adds the code files from your source to the assignment layout, so the guide displays on the right and the code files display on the left.

+Smart Import examines the contents of your uploaded materials to determine the programming language used and assigns the appropriate technology stack to the assignment.
+You do not have to build the guide, configure the layout, or manually select a stack.

 Smart Import supports three sources: